Women's suffrage in Canada: Early history (1870s–1880s)

-The Toronto Woman's Literary Club
+Toronto Woman's Literary Club and Ontario Municipal Act

+After attending a meeting of the American Society for the Advancement of Women in Cleveland in 1877, and meeting many women of the United States, Stowe, on returning home, felt that the time had arrived for some similar union among Canadian women.
+Talking it over with her friend, Helen Archibald, they decided that it would not be politic to attempt at once a suffrage association—but instead, in November 1877, organized the Toronto Woman's Literary Club (TWLC).

 During the next five years, this club had phenomenal growth, adding to its ranks such woman as Mary McDonell (WCTU), Mrs. W. B. Hamilton, Mrs. W. I. Mackenzie, Mrs. J. Austin Shaw, and others.
 It also elicited a surprising amount of attention from the press.
 Among the most capable assistants from its very inception was Sarah Anne Curzon, for several years associate editor of the Canada Citizen.

-It was the habit of the club to meet each Thursday at 3 p.m., at one of the members’ homes.
+It was the habit of the club to meet each Thursday at 3 p.m., at one of the members' homes.
 Though not avowedly a suffrage society, no opportunity was lost of promoting this basic idea of the founders.
-One of the earliest efforts in this direction was a paper, by Archibald, entitled "Woman Under the Civil Law," which elicited discussion and served as educational material.
+One of the earliest efforts in this direction was a paper, by Archibald, entitled "Woman Under the Civil Law", which elicited discussion and served as educational material.

-During these years, too, mainly through the work of the Woman's Literary Club, the University of Toronto was opened to women.
-Eliza Balmer was the first female student.
+Moreover, during these years, mainly through the work of the TWLC, the University of Toronto was opened to women, with Eliza Balmer as the first female student.